Parhamdada/PLL_survey/README.md

 Parham Davami, "Phase-Locked Loops (PLL) Performance Survey", [online].
 Available: https://github.com/Parhamdada/PLL_survey

 ## Usage
-For using this repository you need to have [python](https://www.python.org/) installed.
-Then you may clone or download the repository, and run the python code with command `python pll_survey.py`. \
+For using this repository you need to have [python](https://www.python.org/about/gettingstarted/) installed.
+Then you may clone or download the repository, and run the python code for each graph with the dedicated commands like `python Spur_FOM.py`. \
 If you want to compare your design with other references, adapt the first input line of `pll_data.csv` file and run the python code.

 ### Data item guide